tg

 Spotlight on East Cape to Wellington

 This area report was written by Alan Ryder of Masterton and appeared in the Feb issue of the fishing news in 1993.
-It is a big area so if you have a fishing spot to add send it in to fishing reports
+It is a big area so if you have a fishing spot to add please send it in.
+Contact Us

 This info will be extremely useful for kite fishers who are uncertain of how or where to fish in the Wairapa area.
 Alan had fished with the bottom longline, reef and sand-dropper rigs around the treacherous wind-blown Wairarapa coastline for five years prior to writing the article.